 In 1983, a group of Swain County citizens sued to try and force the federal government to fulfill its promise.

 But the government found a loophole big enough to drive one of Bryson City’s historic trains through it.

 The covenant signed back in 1943 held that the DOI was bound to build the road only if the funds were appropriated.

 If the DOI didn’t request the appropriation and congress never pushed the issue, so the promise was unbroken and the Road to Nowhere would remain unfinished.

-Now, it had been 40 years and the people of Bryson City had been good and roundly beaten in court.
+Now, it had been 40 years and the people of Bryson City had been beaten in court.

 Did they make a dam fuss, or gather up a bunch of tea and throw it in Fontana Lake?
 No.

 Did they make a bunch of puns about finishing the dam road?
 Maybe.
 I would have.